Product Overview

 Connectivity and Security

-The connectivity and security protocols between the Electrum Switch and the service provider, Ithuba, is via a VPN.
+The connectivity and security protocols between the Electrum Switch and the service provider, Sizekhaya Holdings, is via a VPN.

 The standard connectivity and security between the originating system and the Electrum Switch is via HTTPS using basic authentication and server-side SSL.
 This requires that endpoints are allowlisted.
 The following additional security options are also available if required: